 When your baby is first born, his wet diapers should increase daily.
 On day one, he should have at least one, day two, he should have two, up until day six.
 After six days of age, they have six to eight pale wet diapers daily and three to four "cottage cheese and mustard" stools.
 Other ways we can tell the baby is getting enough milk is that he makes quiet swallowing sounds at the breast.
 The breast feel full before the feeding and softer afterward.
 The baby seems satisfied after twenty minutes of swallowing.
 Babies may loose 7-10% of their birth weight, but begin regaining at day 6 and gain 5-7 ounces per week on the average until 6 months of age.
 The stools can change at 4-6 weeks of age.
-Only if your baby is not gaining well, invest in a good baby scale that you can use to monitor breast milk intake and growth.
+Only if your baby is not gaining well, invest in a baby scale that you can use to monitor breast milk intake and growth.
+You will want a scale that shows 1/2 oz increments or greater.

 Do I need to drink more water?